 Very rapid or very slow breathing

-Signs of Death for Specific Diseases
+Physical Symptoms of a Dying Cat for Specific Diseases

 The University of Pennsylvania College of Veterinary Medicine points out feline hypertrophic cardiomyopathy (HCM) is the most common form of cardiac disease in cats.
 This type of heart disease can lead to death, but in some cases, the medications required to treat this disease can also worsen other medical conditions.
 Cats that are dying of heart disease may show labored breathing, rapid breathing, panting, restlessness and vocalization, or paralysis in the hind legs.